Skip to main content

 The Materials Genome Initiative is a federal multi-agency initiative for discovering, manufacturing, and deploying advanced materials twice as fast and at a fraction of the cost compared to traditional methods.
 The initiative creates policy, resources, and infrastructure to support U.S. institutions in the adoption of methods for accelerating materials development.

-• National Network for Manufacturing Innovation
+• National Network for Manufacturing Innovation (NNMI)

-The National Network for Manufacturing Innovation (NNMI) is an interagency initiative made up of public/private partnerships devoted to manufacturing excellence.
+The National Network for Manufacturing Innovation (NNMI) is an interagency initiative made up of public-private partnerships devoted to manufacturing excellence.
 Under the NNMI, each institute will bring together innovative manufacturers, university engineering schools, community colleges, federal agencies, non-profits, and regional and state organizations to invest in unique, but industrially relevant, manufacturing technologies with broad applications.
-Federal NNMI partners include the Departments of Energy, Defense, and Commerce, as well as NASA and the National Science Foundation.
+Federal NNMI partners include the U.S. Departments of Energy, Defense, and Commerce, as well as NASA and the National Science Foundation.

-• Office of Energy Efficiency & Renewable Energy
+• Office of Energy Efficiency & Renewable Energy (EERE)

 The Office of Energy Efficiency and Renewable Energy (EERE) is working to build a clean energy economy that benefits all Americans.
 EERE’s mission is to accelerate the research, development, demonstration, and deployment of technologies and solutions to equitably transition America to net-zero greenhouse gas emissions economy-wide